Forward and backward error bounds for a mixed precision preconditioned conjugate gradient algorithm: Numerical Experiments

-In our last experiment, we set $i = 55$ again and run split PCG for all 16 possible configurations using the arithmetics listed in Table~\ref{tab:arithmetics} until the error in the $A$-norm reaches its smallest value in each PCG process.
+We now set $i = 55$ again and compute the same Cholesky factorization as in the first experiment.
+Subsequently, we run split PCG for all 16 possible configurations using the arithmetics listed in Table~\ref{tab:arithmetics} until the error in the $A$-norm reaches its smallest value in each PCG process.
 Then, for the corresponding iteration steps $k$ we display the attained relative forward error (FE) in the $A$-norm, the relative backward error (BE), and the required iteration counts (IC) in the heatmaps in Figure~\ref{fig:splitPCG-heatmaps}.
 In the first row of Figure~\ref{fig:splitPCG-heatmaps} we can observe that for any configuration of the set $\{ \text{fp64, fp32, bfloat16} \}$ is close or surpasses the working precision.
 As expected from our previous observation of half precision, any configuration of the preconditioners involving fp16 arithmetic results in the failure to reach the desired accuracy due to underflow.
-A closer look at the heatmaps reveals that, in general, slightly higher accuracy is reached when $\machepsleft \leq \machepsright$ and not the other way around.
-This may be explained by the fact that we solve two triangular systems in precision $\machepsright$, whereas we just perform one triangular solve in precision $\machepsleft$.
-Hence, setting $\machepsright$ relatively low causes a larger accumulation of rounding errors compared to the case $\machepsleft \geq \machepsright$.
-The same phenomenon can be observed in the iteration count (Figure~\ref{fig:ic-k2600}): Despite the higher accuracy achieved for the case $\machepsleft \leq \machepsright$, less iterations (sometimes significantly less) are needed to reach this.
+A closer look at the heatmaps reveals that, in general, there is no significant difference in the obtained accuracy whenever $\machepsleft \neq \machepsright$.
 Figure~\ref{fig:splitPCG-bfloat16} shows the convergence curves for the split PCG setting, plotting the same metrics as in Figure~\ref{fig:leftPCG-bounds}\footnote{We exclude the curves involving fp16 arithmetic for visibility.
 Essentially, we have the same behavior as in Figure~\ref{fig:leftPCG-bounds} and this case was thoroughly discussed.}.
-In addition to the point we have previously mentioned, we can see that there is no significant difference in the convergence behavior of left and split PCG.
-Once again, for split PCG using bfloat16 arithmetic for the application of the left or right preconditioner, assumption \eqref{eq:cor:assump-mixed} is not met for any $k \geq 1$ but the method still converges.
+Comparing these two figures, we see that there is no significant difference in the convergence behavior of left and split PCG.
+Once again, for split PCG using bfloat16 arithmetic for the application of the left or right preconditioner, assumption \eqref{eq:cor:assump-mixed} is not met for any $k \geq 1$, but the method still converges.
+These last two points suggest that the discussion of Remark~\ref{remark:corollary} seems more theoretical than of practical relevance.